 When you get out of your normal routine recipes, you start to realize how devoid your diet can become of antioxidant-rich spices and herbs.
 To remedy this, I am making an effort to add more nutrient diversity to our diet by experimenting with traditional recipes from around the globe.

-This Syrian-inspired recipe is full of flavor and, equally important, has an abundance of antioxidants from spices including ceylon cinnamon, cumin, and paprika.
+This Syrian-inspired lamb meatball recipe for is full of flavor and, equally important, has an abundance of antioxidants from spices including ceylon cinnamon, cumin, and paprika.
 Traditionally, a muhammara sauce would be made with pomegranate molasses and breadcrumbs.
 However, in order to make this recipe low-carb and paleo-friendly, I’ve skipped the breadcrumbs and used pomegranate juice with a tiny bit of maple syrup (instead of the molasses).

 Pro tip: If you’re going to go through all the effort to make a sauce from scratch, it’s a good idea to double or triple the recipe and freeze some for later.
 The muhammara freezes well for at least six weeks.
 I haven’t tried to freeze it for longer than that, but if you do, let me know how it goes!
 You can also use the delicious muhammara as a salad dressing for a bright and colorful salad.

 Also, let me know what recipes you have been trying lately that add more diversity to your diet.
 Recipes that include more obscure vegetables, offal, and an abundance of herbs and spices are always welcome on my table!

 *Follow my travels and culinary experiences on Instagram: @candaceken